Forgive and forget - seeing red - how hypnosis can help manage anger issues

 How does hypnotherapy help?

-A hypnotherapist will first help to establish the underlying issues that may be the source of the temper problems.
+A hypnotherapist will first help to establish the underlying issues that may be the source of the anger problems.
 Such as assumptions and beliefs that we have about how things or people should or should not behave.
 Then they will work both at a conscious and unconscious level with the client in order to help change those unhelpful thought processes.
 This may include helping the client to feel calmer and more relaxed, consider forgiveness and non-judgement of the person whom they think has wronged them.
-Recent research* shows that forgiveness can mean we allow old issues go more easily and forget about them.
+Recent research shows that forgiveness can mean we allow old issues go more easily and forget about them.

 By helping the client to change their reaction to the old trigger scenarios, they are less inclined to be consumed by the old feelings of wrath.
 So the individual feels calmer and much more relaxed than they would have previously.
 And just as removing fuel from a fire stops it spreading, simply by helping the person take care of the underlying reasons for their anger can lead to a dramatic improvement in their mood and their life in general.

-Anne Morrison, clinical hypnotherapist, explained: “When someone is angry they often blame other people’s actions but as mentioned earlier, what is actually triggering their anger is that some deep seated belief or ‘rule’ about life has been broken.
+Anne Morrison, clinical hypnotherapist, explained: “When someone is angry they often blame other people’s actions but as mentioned earlier, what is actually triggering their anger is that some deep-seated belief or ‘rule’ about life has been broken.
 It’s this that leads to anger.
 We work to help them change that thinking and help them to understand how to manage their thoughts and actions in a different, more helpful way.”